Oil prices hold near $67/b ahead of G20 talks, OPEC

 "The market sentiment is that OPEC+ will agree to extend cuts, but after all what matters is how deep the cuts will be and how much Saudi Arabia and Russia will curb," said Kim Kwang-rae, a commodity analyst at Samsung Futures in Seoul.

-OPEC+ members agreed to curb oil output by 1.2 million barrels per day from Jan.1.
+OPEC+ members agreed to curb oil output by 1.2 million barrels per day from Jan.
+1.

-Russian President Vladimir Putin said in an interview with the Financial Times on Thursday that the OPEC-led supply cut helped stabilise oil markets but did not say whether Russia was prepared to extend the deal.
+Oil prices could stall as a slowing global economy squeezes demand and U.S. crude floods the market, a Reuters poll of analysts found, despite an expected extension by OPEC and its allies of their output-cutting pact.

+The survey of 42 economists and analysts forecast Brent crude would average $67.59 a barrel in 2019, down from the $68.84 estimate in May.

 Tensions between the United Sates and Iran have also been keeping markets on edge.